willardshikami/usagicreativestudio/README.md

 # Usagi Creative Studio
-a website for company that designs brands
+A website for a company that designs brands